keshavshankar08/IEEE-Citation-Creator/README.md

 - Change the current directory to that location
   - Mac: use 'cd' and tab until you are in the desired location
   - Windows: use 'cd' and tab until you are in the desired location
-- Now press enter
-- If the program doesn't run, simply type 'python IEEEFormatter.py' and the file will run in your terinal
+- Type 'python IEEEFormatter.py' and the file will run in your terinal
 - If the program doesn't run in the terminal, just run it in a python ide
 - Below is a tutorial:
 https://www.youtube.com/watch?v=yisjEV0WtRc&ab_channel=KeshavShankar